-With over 140,000 residents potentially on the road at any given time, driving in Mesquite can be challenging.
+Driving in Mesquite can be challenging, with over 140,000 residents potentially on the road at any given time.
 In the home of the legendary Mesquite Rodeo, driving can sometimes get as spicy as the salsa at Cafe Del Rio.

 Mesquite can be a dangerous place to drive, both physically and fiscally.
-Mesquite averages around 800 collisions per year, with nearly a third resulting in injuries or fatalities.
+Mesquite averages around 800 collisions annually, with nearly a third resulting in injuries or fatalities.

 The Easiest Way to Take Defensive Driving in Mesquite?
 Do it Online